WANT TO SAVE THIS RECIPE?

 - Make the tart filling.
 Melt butter with ⅓ cup sugar in a small pot over medium-low heat until the sugar has dissolved.
 Pour the butter over the bittersweet chocolate in a large bowl, stirring until the chocolate has melted.

 - Beat together the remaining ⅓ cup sugar with 3 eggs using a whisk attachment until it's pale yellow and thickened, about 3-4 minutes.
 Add ⅓ of the egg mixture to the chocolate, stirring until well combined.
-Fold in the remaining egg mixture to the chocolate, adding ⅓ of the eggs at a time.
+Fold in the remaining egg mixture to the chocolate, adding ⅓ of the egg mixture at a time.
 Pour the chocolate filling into the hazelnut crust.

 - Bake the tart for 40-45 minutes or until the edges have set.
 The center of the tart will still be a little wobbly.
 Remove from the oven and cool completely.